HMH-463: Early years

-The squadron was originally activated as Marine Bombing Squadron 463 (VMB-463), a fixed-wing bombing squadron, on July 20, 1944 at Marine Corps Air Station Cherry Point, North Carolina and assigned to Marine Aircraft Group 62, 9th Marine Aircraft Wing.
+The squadron was originally activated as Marine Bombing Squadron 463 (VMB-463), a fixed-wing bombing squadron, on 20 July 1944 at Marine Corps Air Station Cherry Point in North Carolina, and assigned to Marine Aircraft Group 62, 9th Marine Aircraft Wing.
 In November 1944, the squadron was reassigned to Marine Aircraft Group 34.
-The following February, the squadron was reassigned to Marine Operational Training Group 81 only to be deactivated on July 28, 1945.
-On July 15, 1945, the squadron was reactivated at Marine Corps Air Station Santa Barbara, California as Marine Torpedo Bombing Squadron 463 (VMTB-463) and assigned to Marine Aircraft Group 51.
-The following year, on March 20, 1946, the squadron was once again deactivated and would remain so until 1958.
-The squadron was reactivated on September 1, 1958 at Marine Corps Air Station Santa Ana, California as Marine Helicopter Transport Squadron 463 and assigned to Marine Air Group 36, 3rd Marine Aircraft Wing and then deactivated again less than a year later on June 30, 1959.
+The following February, the squadron was reassigned to Marine Operational Training Group 81 only to be decommissioned on 28 July 1945.
+On 15 July 1945, the squadron was reactivated at Marine Corps Air Station Santa Barbara as Marine Torpedo Bombing Squadron 463 (VMTB-463) and assigned to Marine Aircraft Group 51.
+The following year, on 20 March 1946, the squadron was once again decommissioned and would remain so until 1958.
+The squadron was reactivated on 1 September 1958 at Marine Corps Air Station Santa Ana, California, as Marine Helicopter Transport Squadron 463 and assigned to Marine Air Group 36, 3rd Marine Aircraft Wing and then decommissioned again less than a year later on 30 June 1959.